 Other hazards are elements that are part of normal production, including lactic, citric, and acetic acids, blood, wet sugar, oils, fats, greases, and others.
 It’s important to note that even if the relative amounts of these compounds are relatively low, evaporation can increase their concentration and corrosive properties.

-Temperature in a plant can affect evaporation.
-It can also exert significant stresses on its own.
+Temperatures can exert significant stresses.
 That’s because temperatures in a food or beverage plant can often vary widely and rapidly.
-For instance, the temperature of the floor adjacent to a freezer may range from 0°C or below to an ambient 21°C or higher.
+For instance, the temperature of the floor adjacent to a freezer may range from 0° C or below to an ambient 21° C or higher.
 The flooring system must be able to function in both conditions.
-What is more difficult to deal is the thermal shock, which is caused by a sudden and large change in temperature, up to 100°C or more and then back again, in a few minutes or even seconds.
+What is more difficult to deal is the thermal shock, which is caused by a sudden and large change in temperature, up to 100° C or more and then back again, in a few minutes or even seconds.
 Thermal shocks can be caused by high temperature spills from cooking, washing and cleaning of vessels and pans.
 They can also occur from hot CIP (cleaning-in-place) fluids and hot water rinses that are drained from production equipment and onto the floor after high temperature cleaning and sanitation.

 Thermal shock can cause the flooring system to crack and in some cases de-laminate.
 To prevent this, the floor should have a thermal expansion coefficient close to that of the concrete substrate below, good cohesive strength, and a low modulus of elasticity.
 Thickness of the floor also plays an important part.
 The top layer should be no less than 9 mm thick for water or chemical discharges from +90°C and for temperatures that are higher.